UTokyo-HayashiLab/RED/README.md

 ## Citation

-Katsuhiko Hayashi, RED: a recombination-aware extension of edit distance for accurate breakpoint detection, [in preparation].
+Katsuhiko Hayashi, RED: a recombination-aware edit distance for parental origin tracing in mosaic genomes, [in preparation].

 ## License